Specialties: International Relations, Security, Peace, Conflict

 Specialties: International Relations, Diplomacy, US Foreign Policy, Middle East Geopolitics, Global Governance, Globalization, US Grand Strategy, Human Rights, Humanitarian Assistance, International Organizations, International Security, US Politics

 Bruce Jentleson is a Professor of Public Policy and Political Science at Duke University, where he previously served as Director of the Terry Sanford Institute (now Sanford School) of Public Policy.
+In spring 2019, Dr. Jentleson was named the William Preston Few Professor of Public Policy for his record of scholarship and knowledge in the service of society.
 His current book, The Peacemakers: Leadership Lessons from 20th Century Statesmen is forthcoming in April 2018.
 Prior books include American Foreign Policy: The Dynamics of Choice in the 21st Century (5th edition, W.W.
 Norton, 2013); The End of Arrogance: America in the Global Competition of Ideas, co-authored with Steven Weber (Harvard University Press, 2010); and With Friends Like These: Reagan, Bush and Saddam, 1982-1990 (W.W.
 Norton, 1994).
 He also has published articles in numerous academic and policy journals and for leading online sites such as ForeignPolicy.com, CFR.com (Council on Foreign Relations), Huffington Post, TheHill.com, and Washington Post Monkey Cage.

 Specialties: Climate change law and legislation, Energy Policy, Environmental policy, International cooperation, International Relations, Globalization, International Organizations, Non-state actors, United Nations, Global Governance, US Foreign Policy